Modular-ML-inference/ml-usecase/README.md

 # ML use case

-This repository contains ML models, test data, and model support files from the fall detection and scratch detection use cases.
+This repository contains ML models, test data, and model support files from the fall detection and scratch detection use cases described in the paper ["Flexible Deployment of Machine Learning Inference Pipelines in the Cloud–Edge–IoT Continuum"](https://www.mdpi.com/2079-9292/13/10/1888).

 ## Fall detection